curv3d/curv/ideas/Statements.md

     statement worlds.
 The Haskell Monad argument justifies this as meaningful.
   * Right now, [f(x)] compiles into code that evaluates f(x) as an expression.
     A user can tell by inspection that this is a 1-element list.
 But no more.
+    We need to compile into less efficient code (in the general case), and do more work to identify the efficient case.

 Scripts that denote actions:
 * Let's say a script can denote an action.
 Eg, `print "hello world";`.